akaMerry/projet-13/back/README.md

 # Project #10 - Argent Bank API

-## Swagger demo file

-Can be found in folder back > soutenance-demo-swagger.yaml

 ## Backend

 This codebase contains the code needed to run the backend for Argent Bank.